bioexcel/qmmm_benchmark_suite/README.md

 benchmark and can be used to check the correctness of any changes made to the kernel.

-When run the kernel benchmark proceeds by reading in the generated data, and then calling the kernel in question, qmmm_forces_with_gaussian_LG, to calculate the forces.
+When run, a kernel benchmark proceeds by reading in the generated data and then calling the kernel in question, qmmm_forces_with_gaussian_LG, to calculate the forces.
 The forces are written out in order to check for correctness and the run time for the kernel subroutine itself is reported using the system_clock().